 In essence, taking on learned helplessness, which looks to the outsider like a passive-aggressive communication style.
-The passive communication style does not ask for their needs to be met; the aggressive communication style holds resentment.
+The passive communicator does not ask for their needs to be met; the aggressive communication style holds resentment.

 Passive-Aggressive Communication Style:

 Passive-Aggressive communication style appears to be passive, but behind the scenes, they act out angrily in indirect ways.
-People who develop this communication style tend also to have a fear of confrontation, indirectly dealing with difficult situations, which may look like they’re “sneaky” to others.
+Passive-aggressive communicators tend to have a fear of confrontation, indirectly dealing with difficult situations, which may look like they’re “sneaky” to others.
 Instead of directly asking for their needs to be met, a passive-aggressive communication style will show their negative emotions in subtle and oftentimes harmful behaviors.

 Here are some Passive-Aggressive communication style examples:

 - Pretending to be cooperative while subconsciously doing tasks incorrectly